ManuWeb3/Defi-Staking/README.md

-A Staking contract exclusively for educational purpose.
+A MINIMALIST Staking contract, exclusively for educational purpose.
 ======================================================
 Staker can:
 - deposit (staking) its tokens to get rewarded with an ERC20 token in return